KampeniGames/RPG-Maker-ETH-Base-Integration/README.md

 <pre> Your token balance is \V[1] tokens.</pre>

 ### License
-This project is licensed under the MIT License with some conditions.
+This project is licensed under the MIT License with some conditions (projects must include a Kampeni Token integration and no additional wallet interactions beyond those provided).
 See the LICENSE file for details.

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance functionality, fix bugs, or improve documentation.